energywebfoundation/EWT-Ticker-IoT/README.md

-# EnergyWebToken (EWT) Price Ticker Display
+# EnergyWebToken (EWT) Price Ticker

 <short about text>
 EnergyWebToken (EWT) Price Ticker that runs on $6 IoT development board and displays real-time informationn from CinMarketCap such as price, volume and changes.
-This library does not require an API key due to having an embedded CoinMarketCap root certificate and consuming secured HTTPS RESTful APIs<br />
+This library does not require an API key due to having an embedded CoinMarketCap root certificate and consuming HTTPS RESTful APIs<br />

 Runs on a low-cost, low-powered IoT development board: TTGO T-Display (ESP32 microprocessor based board with Wifi, Bluetooth and 1.4" LCD Display)<br />